If you would like to support this site, please consider Donating.

 Range

-S. America - Argentina, Paraguay, Uruguay, Brazil.
+S. America - northern and eastern Argentina, Paraguay, Uruguay, eastern and southern Brazil.

 Habitat